-She brings over 30 years of movement knowledge and experience in spinal kinesiology mentoring Olympians and high performance athletes as well as anyone desiring improved spinal function.
-She has spent many years as a professional performance artist and studied Physiotherapy and Anatomy Related to Movement in London, England.
-Her warm and instinctive teaching style, characterised by a positive forward momentum, empowers students to believe in all that can be possible!
+I bring over 30 years of movement knowledge and experience in spinal kinesiology mentoring Olympians and high performance athletes as well as anyone desiring improved spinal function.
+I have spent many years as a professional performance artist and studied Physiotherapy and Anatomy Related to Movement in London, England.

 MindfulSpine® is a ground breaking practice that specifically employs you to cognitively connect your brain and spinal vertebrae.